UANATACA/ONESHOT-REPO/oneshot_gui.md

  `ENVIRONMENT = prod`

-Under the [BILLING] section, introduce the production Uanataca Billing credentials.
-Password must be inserted in base64 format.
+Under the [BILLING] section, introduce the production Uanataca Billing credentials. **Password must be inserted in base64 format**.
 Run this command to convert your password to base64

 	echo -n <<billing_password>> | base64